Can I attend if I don't have anything to swap? Can I just come to shop?

 Is there electricity available?

-PNW Farm Barter Faire/Western Washington: There is electricity available at the Edelweiss Ranch location in either end of the barn (center room has limited outlets, but does have some).
+PNW Farm Barter Faire/Western Washington: There is electricity available at some locations.
+It's a good idea to contact the event host to inquire ahead of time.
 Sister locations may have electricity available with arrangement.
-Outlets are first-come, first-served.
+Outlets, when available, are first-come, first-served.

 Stevens County Farm Barter/Eastern Washington: There is no electricity available.